department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/content-messaging.md

 **Question 6 of 6**

-In the past 14 days, have you had contact with someone diagnosed with the coronavirus without wearing personal protective equipment (PPE)?
+In the past 14 days, have you had contact with someone diagnosed with COVID-19 without wearing personal protective equipment (PPE)?

 # Pass